Clay Riley

 Clay Riley is an American politician serving as a member of the West Virginia House of Delegates.

 Biography

 Riley earned electrical and computer engineering degrees from West Virginia University.
 He graduated from Lincoln High School.

-Electoral History
+Electoral history

 Riley first ran in the 2018 West Virginia House of Delegates election, but lost.
 He was elected to the 48th district in the 2020 West Virginia House of Delegates election.
 He was redistricted to the 78th district in the 2022 West Virginia House of Delegates election.
-He is running uncontested in the 2024 West Virginia House of Delegates election.
+He ran uncontested in the 2024 West Virginia House of Delegates election.